petrvanblokland/Xierpa3/README.md

 A variety of database connections is possible: local and online SQL databases, Amazon database services and S3.
-The amount of adapters has to be extended for the public versions of Xierpa3 to make this work.
+The amount of adapters has to be extended for this Open Source versions of Xierpa3 to make it work.
 Currently PostgreSQL is supported, we aim to support MySQL as well in the near future.

 -----------------------------------------------------------------------------